 Finally, craft your content angle according to the channel.
 YouTube and Facebook can accommodate longer-form videos like product demos, tutorials, informative FAQs, and artful brand videos.
 Instagram, Snapchat, and Twitter are better suited to short teasers and promotional clips.

-This is a fantastic example from Adobe, who leveraged User-Generated Content by interviewing May Parsey, a student and artist who uses their Photoshop and Illustrator products—and whose work became the brand’s advertising.
+This is a fantastic example from Adobe, who leveraged User-Generated Content by interviewing May Parsey, a student and artist who uses their Photoshop and Illustrator services—and whose work became the brand’s advertising.
 It worked as an authentic product testimonial, humanized the Adobe brand, and showcased May’s work simultaneously!

 In one month, Adobe’s engagement grew 12% across Facebook, Twitter, YouTube and Instagram.